Sales Differentiation by Lee Salz — Cliff Notes Summary

 2.1 Strategy 1 — Discovery Differentiation

-Go 5-7 layers deeper than the competition.
-Salz borrows from the Sandler Pain Funnel — instead of stopping at "we need a better CRM," push to dollar impact, personal cost, time-to-decision urgency, and status quo blocker.
-Most reps stop at layer 2.
-The rep who reaches layer 6 owns the deal.
+Go several layers deeper than the competition.
+The spirit echoes the Sandler Pain Funnel — instead of stopping at "we need a better CRM," push to dollar impact, personal cost, time-to-decision urgency, and status-quo blocker.
+Most reps stop at the surface answer.
+The rep who keeps going owns the deal.

 2.2 Strategy 2 — The Custom Discovery Question Set

 Walk into discovery with industry-specific questions, not a generic template.
-A rep selling to a community bank should know NIM, efficiency ratio, and CECL before the first call.
-Salz: "Generic questions get generic answers."
+A rep selling to a community bank should know terms like NIM, efficiency ratio, and CECL before the first call.
+Salz's principle: generic questions get generic answers.

 2.3 Strategy 3 — Pre-Recommendation Validation

 Before presenting a solution, read the discovery notes back and ask "Did I get this right?"
-This single move — which takes 90 seconds — flips the rep from vendor to trusted advisor in the buyer's mind.
-Almost no competitor does it.
+This single, brief move flips the rep from vendor to trusted advisor in the buyer's mind.
+Almost no competitor bothers to do it.

 2.4 Strategy 4 — The Decision-Process Differentiator

-Co-build the procurement timeline with the buyer on call one.
-Most reps wait for procurement to surprise them at week eight; the differentiated rep maps security review, legal review, finance signoff, and board calendar by week one and runs the buyer's internal process for them.
+Co-build the procurement timeline with the buyer early.
+Most reps wait for procurement to surprise them late in the cycle; the differentiated rep maps security review, legal review, finance signoff, and board calendar up front and helps the buyer run their own internal process.

 3. The Engagement Differentiators (Strategies 5-9)